pytorch/FBGEMM/fbgemm_gpu/docs/src/fbgemm_gpu/development/InstallationInstructions.rst

 along with working NVIDIA drivers installed; otherwise or the library will fall back to running the CPU version of the operators.

-The FBGEMM_GPU CUDA package is currently only built for the SM70 and SM80 architectures (V100 and A100 GPUs respectively).
+Not all hardware archictures are supported natively by the FBGEMM_GPU CUDA package; please refer to :ref:`fbgemm.releases.compatibility` for details.
 Support for other architectures can be achieved by building the package from scratch, but is not guaranteed to work (especially for older architectures).

 Install NVIDIA Drivers
 ~~~~~~~~~~~~~~~~~~~~~~